Kirchner in court days before assuming Argentine vice-presidency

 The trial is one of eight separate cases in which she faces charges stemming from the couple's time in office.

-"In everything they've said about Cristina, they have found nothing.
-Cristina is going to prove today that this case has been concocted in order to pursue her."
+"In everything they've said about Cristina, they have found nothing," he said.

-Her lawyers petitioned the court to allow her testimony to be televised, but the judge refused.

-Kirchner swept back into govenment last month, credited with masterminding the electoral triumph of president-elect Alberto Fernandez, who united a fragmented left to push incumbent President Mauricio Macri's center-right coalition from power.
+Kirchner swept back into government last month, credited with masterminding the electoral triumph of president-elect Alberto Fernandez, who united a fragmented left to push incumbent President Mauricio Macri's center-right coalition from power.

+Despite the raft of legal cases against her, Kirchner remains one of the country's most popular politicians and will assume the vice-presidency when Fernandez is inaugurated on December 10.

+She has avoided being held in pre-trial detention after parliament frustrated a prosecutor's request by maintaining the parliamentary immunity she enjoyed as a senator.

 © 2019 AFP